Handrail wall brackets made out of oak wood

 2. We planed them and get them to the needed size: 4 cm wide by 1 cm thick.

-3. We cut them to 20 cm length.
-The idea was to remain 4 cm backup at each end in order to use it to screw the wall brackets onto a board.
+3. We cut them to 20 cm in length.
+The idea was to remain 4 cm backup at each end in order to use it to screw the wall brackets into a plank.

 4. We glued up the pieces at 90 degrees at the corner, layer by layer.
-That way, the final bracket will be 4 cm by 4 cm in section.
+That way, the final bracket will be 4 cm by 4 cm.
 As we said before, we didn’t cut the ends to use them when routing the sharp edges.

-6. We drilled holes into the both ends of each bracket and we screwed them into a scrap piece of panel.
-We screwed two wall brackets in the same time, in order to easily hold the router.
+6. We drilled holes into both ends of each bracket and we screwed them into a scrap piece of panel.
+We screwed two wall brackets at the same time, in order to easily hold the router.

 8. We sanded all the edges using a 120 grit sandpaper.